IRS Equitable Relief: Requirements for Qualification (Section 6015f)

 There are a few exceptions to this rule:

-- You establish your spouse or former spouse's fraudulent activities is the reason for the errors on the tax return causing the tax understatement.
+You establish your spouse or former spouse's fraudulent activities are the reason for the errors on the tax return causing the tax understatement.

 Your Request Must Be Within Respective Statutory Time Periods

 If A Balance Is Due, You Have to File Within Time Frame IRS Has to Collect – If you have a balance due, the IRS generally has 10 years from the date of assessment to collect.
 Therefore, if you have a balance due you need to file Form 8857 within the time period the IRS can legally collect.